dzhang55/rust-chess/REPORT.md

 I could implement the functionality to send a message to just one of them.
 This was necessary for `Action::Moves`, because when the client received this message it would highlight the potential moves on the board.
 This should only occur for the player actually selecting the piece.
+In addition, both the relay thread and the client threads had a reference to the board state, though only the relay thread would take a mutable reference in order to modify the state if necessary.

 Finally, the structure of the `Action` protocol was necessary in order to maintain all logic on the server side.
 Since the client relied on the server to